Menu

 Please note that the current unit standards are not being set to expire at this stage, and that expiry dates will be clearly communicated to providers well in advance.

-We have also developed comprehensive Guidance Notes to support providers who want to deliver programmes of study assessed by these skill standards.
-A copy of the guidance is available here (DRAFT Guidance notes PDF), and we welcome any feedback.
+We have developed comprehensive Guidance Notes to support providers who want to deliver programmes of study assessed by these skill standards.
+A copy of the draft guidance is available here (DRAFT Guidance notes PDF).

 We greatly appreciate the contributions of all those who have participated in the development process to date.
-National Consultation is a key opportunity for the wider sector to provide input.
-Feedback gathered will be used to refine the core skill standards before they are submitted to NZQA for approval in September.
+Feedback gathered has been used to refine the core skill standards ahead of submission to NZQA for approval in September.
+We will notify you when these standards have been approved.

 These core standards aim to provide employers with a clear understanding of the capabilities they can expect from Health and Wellbeing graduates, while also supporting transferability of skills across a wide range of roles and settings.
 The role-specific skill standards that follow will build on this foundation, enabling the development of competencies tailored to particular roles and environments.